 Southern Cross Austereo (SCA) has committed to a two-year partnership with Make-A-Wish and Foodbank Australia as part of its charity program, SCA Embrace, commencing January 1, 2022.

-As part of SCA's commitment to corporate social responsibility these three organisations will be provided with support via community service announcements and content opportunities across SCA's extensive radio and television assets for a two year term through the SCA charity partnership program, “SCA Embrace”.
+As part of SCA's commitment to corporate social responsibility, the two charities will be provided support via community service announcements and content opportunities across SCA's extensive radio, television and digital networks.

 For more information on each charity please visit their individual websites: